 23. So over measuring your finances against that of your friends.
 By age 30, some of your peers will have enjoyed tremendous success in their careers, and others will be struggling.
 At 21 there was little predict who would end up where, but by now the cards have been dealt and maybe you didn’t end up a millionaire by 25.
 While it can be hard to quell jealousy when someone is enjoying more financial success than you, your situation is yours and you have to manage it best you can.
 It’s time to get over this, bury the green-eyed monster, and move on.
 (This also goes for feeling superior to friends who are not managing their finances as well as you.
 Be an example, not an arrogant ass).

 24. Less consumption-oriented.
 It’s easy to be dazzled by bright & shiny things in your 20’s, but heading into your thirties you understand that a new car or a big home are just things and ultimately don’t matter — and certainly are no testament to your financial health or success!
-By age 30 you should no longer be using material things to measure progress.
+We’re all buying into our personal narrative, but by age 30 you should no longer be using material things to measure progress.

 25. A healthy relationship with credit cards.
 By age 30 you should only be using credit cards for the conveniences and reward perks.
 You should always pay the bill in full and never miss a due date.
 You understand that creditors want to make money off of you, not provide you with benefits, so you pursue all rewards cards with caution.